ipfabric/docs/README.md

 layout](https://www.mkdocs.org/user-guide/writing-your-docs/).

-Instead, we have opted for `awesome-pages` plugin, which allows for a combination of manual navigation entries as well as automated (based on filename).
-Check `.pages.yml` file in the directories.
+Instead, we have opted for `awesome-pages` plugin, which allows for a combination of manual navigation entries as well as automated ones (based on filenames).
+Check the `.pages.yml` file in the directories.

-### Including documentation from other repositories
+### Including Documentation From Other Repositories

 You can include content from other repositories.
 This is especially useful for integrations.
 We have opted for [`mkdocs-multirepo-plugin`](https://github.com/jdoiro3/mkdocs-multirepo-plugin).

-Basic configuration looks like
+A basic configuration looks like:

 ```yaml
 plugins: